-The purpose of the major in Curriculum and Instruction is to provide opportunities for candidates to develop new skills, update knowledge, and engage in professional development.
+The purpose of the concentration in Curriculum and Instruction is to provide opportunities for candidates to develop new skills, update knowledge, and engage in professional development.
 The program will provide opportunities for candidates to explore their roles as teachers in a changing society and to continue to develop their skills in working with school-age students.
-Candidates with this major normally are licensed teachers.
+Candidates with this concentration normally are licensed teachers.
 The degree requirements include 33-semester credit hours of successful coursework.
 A Program of Study must be filed after official written notification of admission to graduate studies has been received.

-Core Co urses: Semester Credit H lours
+Core Courses: Semester r Cr Hrs

-EDUC 50 11 Foundations of American Education 3
+EDUC 501 Foundations of American Education 3

-EDUC 5 11 Research and Statistics 3
+EDUC 5 11 Educational Research and Statistics 3

-Major A rea:
+Concent ration Area:

 CI 501 Curriculum, Instruction, and

 Assessment 3

 CI 516 Motivational Theory and

 Class Management 3

 CI 512 Educational Practice and Innovation 3

 IL 541 School Community Partnerships

 in a Diverse World 3

-EDUC 551 Supervision for
+EDUC 5 51 Supervision for

 Teaching and Learning 3

 CI 517 Motivational Theory Field Experience 3

 CI 513 Educational Practice Field Experience 3

 CI 509 Content Literacy 3

 CI 510 School Supervision and Literacy

 Action Research 3

 TOTAL 33

+Course work Completion Policy: